*Originally written July 9, 2021. Updated June 16, 2022, with updated tax laws.

 Estate planning is a must for anybody who has substantial assets to leave to their heirs.
 Having a will isn't enough.
-Depending on the value of your estate, your heirs may be required to pay estate taxes on what they inherit.
+Depending on the value of your estate, your heirs may be required to pay estate taxes on their inheritance.

 Cook Martin Poulson works with clients every day to minimize estate taxes and protect their heirs via estate planning.
-With that in mind, this post to teach you how to avoid estate tax.
+With that in mind, in this post, we will you can legally minimize or avoid estate taxes.

 What is Estate Tax?

 The estate tax is a tax that may be the responsibility of your heirs if the value of your estate is over the amount specified by the Internal Revenue Service and/or your state taxing agency.
 13 states have an estate tax and they are the following: